 I also recommend comparing the Chase Sapphire Reserve vs. the Chase Sapphire Preferred.
-Active duty military should probably favor the Reserve, as the benefits are greater and the $550 annual fee is waived to $0.
+Active duty military should probably get the Preferred for the welcome bonus and then upgrade to the Reserve, as the ongoing benefits are better and the $550 annual fee is waived to $0.

 AMEX SCRA Denials Frequently Asked Questions

 As of 24 January 2020, there has been no official statement from AMEX on why they changed their military SCRA policy.
 I will update this page as more information comes out.